milehiimikey/monostore/README.md

 ./gradlew bootRun
 ```

+Once the application is running, checkout the HTTP Requests found in the [samples](./sample) directory.
+These will
+create a few accounts and products.

+**Note: If you use IntelliJ these are HttpRequests and you can run them all at once.**

 ## Application Design

 The design of the application uses Event Modeling and the implementation is done across branches to illustrate one possible way to implement directly from the Event Model.